jftuga/winmem/README.md

 # winmem
-Display windows memory information in InfluxDB format
+Display Microsoft Windows memory information in InfluxDB format

 See the [release section](https://github.com/jftuga/winmem/releases) for a downloadable Windows binary.